-Let this confirm our agreement that all committees funded pursuant to Articles 9, 10, 14, 15, 18, 27 and 42 of the 2007-2011 Collective Bargaining Agreement between the parties shall be so funded through December 31, 2011.
-Accordingly, appropriations shall be secured to fund such committees for both the term of this Agreement and the period between April 2, 2011 and December 31, 2011 at a prorated amount to cover such period.
+Let this confirm our agreement that all committees funded pursuant to Articles 9, 10, 14, 15, 18, 27 and 42 of the 2011-2015 Collective Bargaining Agreement between the parties shall be so funded through December 31, 2015.
+Accordingly, appropriations shall be secured to fund such committees for both the term of this Agreement and the period between April 2, 2015 and December 31, 2015 at a prorated amount to cover such period.
+This prorated amount shall be based on the appropriations reflected in each of the Articles above for the last year of the 2007-2011 Collective Bargaining Agreement, increased by two percent.